IntroToCode/Spring22_Recipes_Codemates8/dinner/readme.md

 ### Notes:
-Pair it with some red wine, such as Cabernet Sauvignon.
+Pair it with some red wine, such as Cabernet Sauvignon or Malbec.

 Enjoy!
 ### Codemates #8